Senior-Design-2025-2026/L1-web-application/README.md

 # Project Setup

 ## Setting up the Project
-We dont have to use uv, however it is <= 10x times faster than pip... and you dont need to set up venv. 'uv run' handles the environment setup for you.
+Using UV as package manager (<= 10x faster than pip! also handles venv)

 1. Ensure you have Python 3.12 or later installed.
 2. Install `uv` globally:
    ```sh